Rural, remote and interstate services

 Before you come:

-- A Skype or telephone consultation with parents is recommended prior to attending the clinic to provide adequate background information and to establish a plan for the most suitable sequence of clinic-based intervention
+- A Skype or telephone consultation with parents is recommended prior to attending the clinic, to provide adequate background information and to establish a plan for the most suitable sequence of clinic-based intervention

 - If an assessment is necessary, parents may be asked to complete Parent Forms to provide feedback prior to attending the clinic.
 Feedback from your child’s classroom teacher may also be requested via a Teacher Form or a telephone consultation with a psychologist.
 This is best arranged prior to attending the clinic in order for the assessment to be underway when you arrive.
-The psychologist will require a minimum of 10 days to complete the scoring, interpretation and writing of an assessment.
+The psychologist will require a minimum of 10 days to complete the scoring, interpretation and writing of assessment reports.

-- If previous assessments or reports have been conducted previously, parents are encouraged to email these to the clinic prior to the series of appointments.
-These provide useful background information for the psychologist and will be included in any new assessment conducted at our clinic.
+- If assessments or reports have been conducted previously, parents are encouraged to email these to the clinic prior to the series of appointments.
+These provide useful background information for the psychologist, and will be included in any new assessment conducted at our clinic.
 Please note that fees and charges apply.